Workspaces are places where users collaborate to create datasets, reports, dashboards, data flows, ...

 to setup and manage Power BI in an enterprise business environment.
 It focusses on the challenges that might appear when a large group of

 people need to develop and access the Power BI infrastructure: How to do versioning?
 How to check data lineage?
-How to control the tenant settings?
+How to deploy large datasets?

 How to setup security? ...